Structure formation during phase transitions in strongly interacting matter: Introduction

 In the laboratory the quark-gluon interactions are studied in hadron-hadron, hadron-nucleus and nucleus-nucleus collisions at high collision energies.
 Even at highest energies in nucleus-nucleus collisions at the Large Hadron Collider (LHC) in TeV region of the momenta of colliding particles, $\alpha_s (q)\gsim 10^{-1}$ and the region of the asymptotic freedom is not yet reached.
-In dense baryon matter a perturbative QCD description is expected to be valid only for baryon densities $n\gsim 100n_0$, where $n_0\simeq 0.16$fm$^{-3}\simeq 0.5 m^3_\pi$ is the nuclear saturation density, $m_\pi\simeq 140$ MeV is the pion mass.
-Nevertheless most of the researches believe that the deconfinement regime has been reached in the violent heavy-ion collisions at the Super Proton Synchrotron (SPS) at CERN, the Relativistic Heavy-Ion Collider (RHIC) at Brookhaven, and at the LHC at CERN, when typical temperature of excited matter is $T\gsim m_\pi$ and the baryon density may vary from $n\ll n_0$ to $n\gg n_0$.
-However the state of the matter is not weakly interacting quark-gluon plasma, as it was believed during a long time \cite{Shuryak:1980tp}, but the strongly interacting quark-gluon plasma, being not bad described by the relativistic non-ideal hydrodynamics at very small but finite value of the shear viscosity, cf. \cite{Shuryak2005,Romatschke:2007mq}.
-Being formed in the nucleus-nucleus collision the nuclear fireball is expanded into vacuum, distance between quarks increases, they are hadronized at some expansion stage and then the system breaks up.
-The last stage is already well described in terms of the purely hadron degrees of freedom, cf. \cite{Karsch}.
-At a lower collision energies $\lsim $ several GeV $\cdot A$ one deals with the hadron matter when the density is $n\lsim 3n_0$ and $T<m_\pi$, cf. \cite{Reisdorf2007,Voskresensky:1989sn,Voskresensky:1993ud,Maslov:2019dep}.
+In dense baryon matter a perturbative QCD description is expected to be valid only for baryon densities $n\gsim 40n_0$, where $n_0\simeq 0.16$fm$^{-3}\simeq 0.5 m^3_\pi$ is the nuclear saturation density, $m_\pi\simeq 140$ MeV is the pion mass, $\hbar =c=1$.
+Nevertheless most of the researchers believe that the deconfinement regime has been reached in the violent heavy-ion collisions at the Super Proton Synchrotron (SPS) at CERN, the Relativistic Heavy-Ion Collider (RHIC) at Brookhaven, and at the LHC at CERN energies, when typical temperature of excited matter is $T\gsim m_\pi$ and the particle density may vary from $n\ll n_0$ to $n$ signficantly exceeding $n_0$.
+However the state of the matter is not weakly interacting quark-gluon plasma, as it was believed during a long time \cite{Shuryak:1980tp}, but the strongly interacting quark-gluon plasma, being not badly described by the relativistic non-ideal hydrodynamics at very small but finite value of the shear viscosity, cf. \cite{Shuryak2005,Romatschke:2007mq}.
+Being formed in the nucleus-nucleus collision, the nuclear fireball is expanded into vacuum, distance between quarks increases, they are hadronized at certain expansion stage and then the system breaks up.
+The last stage is already well described in terms of the purely hadronic degrees of freedom, cf. \cite{Karsch}.
+At lower collision energies, $\lsim $ several GeV $/A$ (per nucleon), one deals with the hadron matter when the baryon density is $n\lsim 3n_0$ and $T<m_\pi$, cf. \cite{Reisdorf2007,Voskresensky:1989sn,Voskresensky:1993ud,Maslov:2019dep}.